Xiom Vega Asia DF

 Tensor Rubber

-I have been using this tensor rubber for three months.
+I have been using this Tensor Rubber for three months.
 With proper technique, you can produce impressive speed.
 It offers a direct angle, making it less bouncy on short games and an excellent choice for smashing.
 The rubber produces a pleasing sound, reminiscent of speed glue.
 Despite being lightweight, it feels comfortable to use.

 The rubber provides excellent spin, making it ideal for backspin lifts.
 It is durable and resistant to chipping, ensuring its longevity.
 In my country, it costs around 30 euros, which I believe is good value for the money.